MikeMurf/23-Final-Project/README.md

 ## 7. Evaluation of Machine Learning Models – Results and Conclusions

-The machine Learning models were run with differing combinations of Independent Variables and the results are tabulated below showing combinations of variables, Mean Square Error values and R Squared values.
+The machine Learning models were run with **differing combinations of Independent Variables** and the results are tabulated below showing combinations of variables, **Mean Square Error** values and **R Squared values**.

 **7.1	Machine Learning models using Linear Regression** The results  show that the best outcomes were obtained using 4 variables – Confirmed Cases, Active Cases, Recovered Cases and Deaths (yellow highlight).